 4. Building a Team

 Ensuring that the team you put together have the skills for a change as large as an ERP project is vital to success.
-With so many moving parts and departments, you’ll need a varied skillset across team members.
+With so many moving parts and departments, you will need a varied skillset across team members.

 First, someone who has strong and relevant project management experience is incredibly important.
 Leading a team is difficult at normal times before adding in the stress of a business-critical ERP project.
 An experienced project manager will bring the skills to keep everyone on track and working towards the same goal while providing accountability for the success of the ERP project.

 Finally, key users will be needed from the early stages of an ERP project.
 They work with the SME to define business processes and highlight their needs from a new system.
-Getting participation from this group early can help to combat resistance to change which can cause new ERP systems to not be adopted well.
+Getting participation from this group early can help by making sure vital needs are not missed out.
 This team will also help during the validation stage towards the end of a project.

 This is the minimum you would be looking for in building a team to deliver an ERP project.
 You want to ensure a mix of skills across each member of the team to mitigate the chance of project standstill in the case of sickness or absence.

-5. Understand What an ERP Vendor Will Do
+5. Understanding What an ERP Vendor Will Do

 This is something that many companies setting out on an ERP project overlook.
 While they work with an ERP vendor, they often find it difficult to understand what their responsibility is and what is the vendor’s.
 This often causes frustrations and issues as the project progresses.
 Certainly, at the outset businesses sometimes don’t appreciate what the ERP vendor will do as part of the project delivery and what they will be expecting you to do yourselves.